Inclusive Excellence

 The College strives to build a diverse community of learners with the drive to serve and lead in their communities, the nation, and the world.

-In unison with College’s Inclusive Excellence Plan, DEI-IE courses will enhance intentional and critical thinking among students and enable them to make decisions based on research and evidence while retaining their commitment to fairness and compassion.
+In unison with College’s Inclusive Excellence Plan, IE courses will enhance intentional and critical thinking among students and enable them to make decisions based on research and evidence while retaining their commitment to fairness and compassion.

 What is Inclusive Excellence coursework?

 All UVA Wise students take a required broad-based liberal arts core designed to cultivate the qualities that define educated people.
-The following DEI goals will be added in order to help develop students' understanding of what it means to live as citizens in a global culture.
+The following IE goals will be added in order to help develop students' understanding of what it means to live as citizens in a global culture.

 • Support and encourage the creation of general college courses that are interdisciplinary and interdepartmental.